pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

 As shown in the table above, the BioRECIPE representation of an interaction allows for many interaction attributes to be included.
 Each attribute belongs to one of the following groups:

-- basic element attributes
+- :ref:`basic-element-attributes`
-- basic interaction attributes
+- :ref:`basic-interaction-attributes`
-- context attributes
+- :ref:`context-attributes`
-- provenance attributes
+- :ref:`provenance-attributes`

 The following tables provide details for each attribute, including attribute name used in the BioRECIPE spreadsheet, a symbol used in detailed definitions, a brief description of the attribute, allowed values, and a few examples.
 Additional interaction examples can be found `here <https://github.com/pitt-miskov-zivanov-lab/BioRECIPE/blob/main/examples/interaction_lists>`_.

 |

+.. _basic-element-attributes:
 Basic element attributes
 -------------------------